samaradel/www_threefold/www.gig.tech/content/tech/stateless-computing.md

 ### Benefits of Stateless Computing

+* **Performance**: lightweight OS with lowest possible overhead for running bare-metal machines
-* **Fast**: realize the optimal performance of your server & storage infrastructure at no additional cost
+* **Free**: finds the optimal performance of your server & storage nodes at no additional cost
-* **Privacy**: no data footprint is left on the nodes, processing of data is done in memory
+* **Privacy**: no data footprint is left on the nodes while workloads move from one node to another
-* **Distributed**: capacity can be generated without the need for large datacenters: At The Edge...
+* **Distributed**: capacity can be generated without the need for large datacenters: *At The Edge*
 * **High-available**: easy creation of clustered nodes while applications can run in fragmented segments
 * **Portability**: moving software from one node to another node within the grid is instant and fast
-* **Performance**: lightweight OS with lowest possible overhead in order to run bare-metal infrastructure
 * **Secure**: open-source distributed software with transparent code and no security backdoors
-* **Green**: lightweight OS with nearly no overhead
+* **Green**: lightweight OS with nearly no overhead, resulting in very low power consumption

+### Download the Code

+> Find Zero-OS by GIG at Github: https://github.com/zero-os